KeitaNakamura/Tesserae.jl/docs/src/tutorials/getting_started.md

 nothing                                                              #hide
 ```

-## Interpolation values
+## Basis function values

-In Tesserae, the interpolation values are stored in `MPValue`.
+In Tesserae, the basis function values are stored in `MPValue`.
 For example, `MPValue` with the linear basis function can be constructed as

 ```@repl stepbystep